 Star Wars fans, rejoice!
-A year after the finale of Star Wars: The Clone Wars comes its descendant: Star Wars: The Bad Batch, now streaming on Disney+
+A year after the finale of Star Wars: The Clone Wars comes its descendant: Star Wars: The Bad Batch.
+All episodes are now streaming on Disney+

 Centring on the group of “defective” clones in Clone Force 99, colloquially known as the Bad Batch, who made their debut in the final season of The Clone Wars, The Bad Batch takes place immediately after the end of the Clone Wars.